joehahn/spark-one-off/README.md

         aws emr terminate-clusters --cluster-ids $ClusterId --profile oneoff

+and do the same or use the EMR console to kill the datasci instance.
-After the cluster is terminated then it is safe to delete the s3 bucket:
+After the EMR clusters are terminated then it is safe to delete the s3 bucket:

         aws s3 rb s3://spark-one-off --force --profile oneoff